-In case one or more of the following protections are actuated, an internal transistor, $Q{Fox}$ , turns on, then the Fox pin becomes logic low ( $\leq 0.5$ V).
-The FO1, FO2, and FO3 pins must be all connected by external traces.
+In case one or more of the following protections are actuated, an internal transistor, Q{FOx} , turns on, then the FOx pin becomes logic low (\leq 0.5 V).
+The FO1, FO3, and FO2 pins must be all connected by external traces.

-- 1) Low-side undervoltage lockout (UVLO\VCC)
+- 1) Low-side undervoltage lockout (UVLO_VCC)

-- 2) Short circuit protection (SCP)

-- 3) Overcurrent protection (OCP)
+- 2) Overcurrent protection (OCP)

-- 4) Simultaneous on-state prevention
+- 3) Simultaneous on-state prevention

-- 5) Thermal shutdown (TSD)

-While the Fox pin is in the low state, the high- and low-side transistors of each phase turn off.
-In normal operation, the Fox pin outputs a high signal of about 5 V. The fault signal output time of the Fox pin at OCP activation is the hold time, $t_P = 10$ ms (typ.), fixed by a built-in feature of the IC itself (see Section 12.4.4).
-The external microcontroller receives the fault signals with its interrupt pin (INT), and must be programmed to put the HINx and LINx pins to logic low within the predetermined hold time, $t_P$ .
-To resume motor operations thereafter, set the motor to be resumed after a lapse of $\geq 2$ seconds.
+While the FOx pin is in the low state, the high- and low-side transistors of each phase turn off.
+In normal operation, the FOx pin outputs a high signal of about 5 V. The fault signal output time of the FOx pin at OCP activation is the OCP hold time, $t_P=10~\text{ms}$ (typ.), fixed by a built-in feature of the IC itself (see Section 12.4.4).
+The external microcontroller receives the fault signals with its interrupt pin (INT), and must be programmed to put the HINx and LINx pins to logic low within the predetermined OCP hold time, t_P .
+If you need to resume the motor operation thereafter, set the motor to be resumed after a lapse of ≥ 2 seconds.